jhobbs/mathnotes/algebra/partial-fractions.md

-# Goal
+# Partial Fraction Decomposition
 The goal of partial fraction composition is to be able to rewrite a rational expression as a sum of simpler fractions.

-# Conditions for application
+## Conditions for application

 Partial fraction decomposition works when we have a rational expression of the form: